 Edema (Leg Swelling) Treatment Specialist Questions and Answers

 Do you have swelling or puffiness in your legs or arms?
 You may have edema, so contact Colorado Laser & Vein.
 Dr. David Siroospour and his team are here to help.
 For more details please call us or book an appointment online.
-We serve patients from Centennial CO, Englewood CO, Littleton CO, Castle Rock CO, Denver CO and Highlands Ranch CO.
+We serve patients from Centennial CO, Southglenn CO, Englewood CO, Littleton CO, Castle Rock CO, Denver CO and Highlands Ranch CO.

 Edema involves swelling and is noticeable.
-The swelling is caused by excess fluid trapped in your body’s tissues, and although it can affect any part of your body, you may notice it mainly in your legs, ankles, feet, arms and hands.
-Edema is often the results of congestive heart failure, cirrhosis of the liver, kidney disease, and in some cases medications or pregnancy.
-Medications to help remove excess fluid and reducing the amount of salt in your food often relieves edema, but keep in mind that it is an underlying disease which needs to be treated right away.
+The swelling is caused by excess fluid trapped in your body’s tissues, and although it can affect any part of your body, you may notice it mainly in your legs, ankles, feet, arms, and hands.
+Edema is often the result of congestive heart failure, cirrhosis of the liver, kidney disease, and in some cases medications or pregnancy.
+Medications to help remove excess fluid and reduce the amount of salt in your food often relieves edema, but keep in mind that it is an underlying disease that needs to be treated right away.

 To understand what exactly is causing your edema, your doctor may perform a physical exam and ask questions about your medical history.
-The process might determine the underlying causes of your condition, and in some cases X-rays, ultrasound exams, magnetic resonance imaging, blood test, or urine analysis may be necessary to find out what’s exactly going on with your body.
+The process might determine the underlying causes of your condition, and in some cases, X-rays, ultrasound exams, magnetic resonance imaging, blood test, or urine analysis may be necessary to find out what’s exactly going on with your body.
 For treatments, edema will normally go away on its own, particularly if you raise the affected limb above the heart.
 In more severe cases, you may need to be treated with medication that will help your body expel excess fluids in the form of urine.
-Your doctor may determine which medication is sound option based on your medical history and condition.
+Your doctor may determine which medication is a sound option based on your medical history and condition.
 Long-term management centers on treating the underlying cause of the swelling.
-Movement, massages, elevating the limb, compression, protection and reducing salt intake are home remedies that you will want to explore with your doctor.
+Movement, massages, elevating the limb, compression, protection, and reducing salt intake are home remedies that you will want to explore with your doctor.